MisakiTaro0414/BUTD/README.md

 We have used already obtained bottom-up features for training.
 Please download them using this link: https://imagecaption.blob.core.windows.net/imagecaption/trainval_36.zip .
 Unzip the downloaded folder and move to the 'bottom_up_features' folder.

-To obtain the best checkpoint files for different models, please download them using the following link: https://drive.google.com/file/d/1vVGdRQl7bUX4R97F-A3t4PFzv3PNsNq5/view?usp=share_link.
-Please unzip the file in your working directory to obtain ```results``` folder which contain best checkpoint files for several models implemented.

 Next type the command:
 ```bash
 python bottom-up_features/tsv.py